 Required electrical safety obligations include:

-- Making sure all electrical installations are maintained in a safe condition, especially for duration of the tenancy
+- Ensuring you maintain all electrical installations in a safe condition, especially for the duration of the tenancy

 - Any appliances you provide must be safe and certified